DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 * If the methods in heach interface have identical signatures, you implement one method in your class, and that method satisfies both interfaces.
 * If the methods have different argument lists, it is a simple case of method overloading; you implement both method signatures.
 * If the methods have the same argument lists but different return types, you cannot create a method that satisfies both.

+#### Other Uses of Interfaces

+You also can cast objects to an interface, just as you can cast objects to other classes.